Eirik Holmen Johansen

-Eirik Holmen Johansen (born 12 July 1992) is a Norwegian professional footballer who plays as a goalkeeper for Kristiansund, on loan from Brann.
+Eirik Holmen Johansen (born 12 July 1992) is a Norwegian professional footballer who plays as a goalkeeper for Strømsgodset.
 Johansen played for Teie IF in his native Norway before joining the Manchester City Academy system at the age of 16.
 Johansen has represented Norway at youth international level.

 Club career

 Manchester City

 Hailing from Nøtterøy outside Tønsberg, Johansen made his debut for Teie IF in the 4.
 Divisjon at the age of 14.
 After training with the Tippeligaen sides Sandefjord and Odd Grenland, he was invited on a trial with Manchester City.
 After Johansen got a fracture in the foot before his trial, his family managed to get a trial with his brother Tobias instead, who also plays as a goalkeeper.
 Tobias impressed in the trial and got a contract with Manchester City.
 Johansen later got a new trial with City, and when he joined the Manchester City Academy in August 2008, their mother and two younger brothers also moved to England.
 Tobias returned to Norway and Kongsvinger in 2010, leaving him alone in England.

 Johansen was training regularly with City's first team in the 2010–11 season, and signed a new two-year contract with the club in May 2011.
 Johansen made his debut for the first team when he played seven minutes of the friendly match against League of Ireland XI on 30 July 2011.
 After playing regularly for the reserves during the 2011–12 season, Johansen signed a professional contract with the club in July 2012, signing a three–year contract extension.
 Johansen played a number of pre-season friendlies ahead of the 2012–13 season, and started the season on the bench during Manchester City's FA Community Shield win against Chelsea.
 He spent most of the season playing in the reserve team for the next seven months.